lowRISC/opentitan/hw/ip/spi_host/README.md

 ### Per-target Configuration

-The {{< regref "CONFIGOPTS" >}} multi-register must be programmed to reflect the requirements of the attached target devices.
+The {{#regref spi_host.CONFIGOPTS }} multi-register must be programmed to reflect the requirements of the attached target devices.
 As such these registers can be programmed once at initialization, or whenever a new device is connected (e.g., via changes in the external pin connections, or changes in the pinmux configuration).
-The proper settings for the {{< regref "CONFIGOPTS" >}} fields (e.g., CPOL and CPHA, clock divider, ratios, and other timing or sampling requirements) will all depend on the specific device attached as well as the board level delays.
+The proper settings for the {{#regref spi_host.CONFIGOPTS }} fields (e.g., CPOL and CPHA, clock divider, ratios, and other timing or sampling requirements) will all depend on the specific device attached as well as the board level delays.

 ### Interrupt configuration

 The next step is to configuration the interrupts for the SPI_HOST.
 This should also be done at initialization using the following register fields:
-- The {{< regref "ERROR_ENABLE" >}} register should be configured to indicate what types of error conditions (if any) should be ignored to not trigger an interrupt.
+- The {{#regref spi_host.ERROR_ENABLE }} register should be configured to indicate what types of error conditions (if any) should be ignored to not trigger an interrupt.
 At reset, these fields are all set indicating that all error classes trigger an interrupt.

-- For interrupt driven I/O the {{< regref "EVENT_ENABLE" >}} register must be configured to select the desired event interrupts to signal the desired conditions (e.g. "FIFO empty", "FIFO at the watermark level", or "ready for next command segment").
+- For interrupt driven I/O the {{#regref spi_host.EVENT_ENABLE }} register must be configured to select the desired event interrupts to signal the desired conditions (e.g. "FIFO empty", "FIFO at the watermark level", or "ready for next command segment").
 By default, this register is all zeros, meaning all event interrupts are disabled, and thus all transactions must be managed by polling the status register.
-   - When using the FIFO watermarks to send interrupts, the watermark levels must be set via the {{< regref "CONTROL.RX_WATERMARK" >}} and {{< regref "CONTROL.TX_WATERMARK" >}} fields.
+   - When using the FIFO watermarks to send interrupts, the watermark levels must be set via the {{#regref spi_host.CONTROL.RX_WATERMARK }} and {{#regref spi_host.CONTROL.TX_WATERMARK }} fields.

-- The event and error interrupts must finally be enabled using the {{< regref "INTR_ENABLE" >}} register.
+- The event and error interrupts must finally be enabled using the {{#regref spi_host.INTR_ENABLE }} register.

 ### Enabling the SPI_HOST

-The IP must be enabled before sending the first command by asserting the {{< regref "CONTROL.SPIEN" >}} bit.
+The IP must be enabled before sending the first command by asserting the {{#regref spi_host.CONTROL.SPIEN }} bit.

 ## Issuing Transactions